mathjax/MathJax/docs/html/_sources/installation.txt

 or other local media.
 To use MathJax in either way, you will need to obtain a copy of MathJax and its font package.
 There are three ways to do this: via ``git``, ``svn``, or via a pre-packaged archive.
-We recommend git or svn, as it is easier to keep your installation up to date.
+We recommend git or svn, as it is easier to keep your installation up to date with these tools.

 .. _getting-mathjax-git: